samtupy/nvgt/doc/src/manual/-Toolkit Configuration.md

 The short form of an argument always begins with a single hyphen character (-) followed by one or 2 letters.
 For example, `-C` would tell NVGT to compile your script with debug information.
 Some arguments take values, in which case the value shall follow directly after the argument when using short form invocations.
 For example you could set the platform to compile with using the `-pwindows` argument.

 On the other hand, the long form of an argument begins with two hyphens followed by what usually amounts to a few words separated by hyphens.
-Usually it's just one or 2 words, but could be more in rare cases.
+Usually it is just one or 2 words, but could be more in rare cases.
 For example, `--compile-debug` would tell NVGT to compile the given script with debug information.
 If an option takes an argument, you use an equals (=) character to define such a value.
 For example `--platform=windows` would tell NVGT to compile a script for the windows platform.

 Finally, a special argument, two hyphens without any following text, indicates that any further arguments should be passed onto the nvgt script that is about to run.